Daikon

 Storage Tips

 Daikon radish is best stored in the refrigerator to maintain its crispness and prevent it from drying out.
-Remove the greens before storing, as they can draw moisture away from the root.
-Wrap the daikon tightly in plastic wrap or place it in a sealed plastic bag.
-It can last for several weeks in the refrigerator.
-Cut daikon should be stored in an airtight container in the fridge and used within a few days for optimal flavor and texture.
-Freezing is not recommended as it affects the texture.
+Remove the green tops, as they draw moisture from the root.
+Wrap the daikon tightly in plastic wrap or store it in an airtight container in the crisper drawer.
+Properly stored, daikon can last for several weeks in the refrigerator.
+You can also freeze daikon, but it will lose some of its crispness.
+Blanch sliced or cubed daikon in boiling water for a few minutes, then cool and freeze in an airtight container.

 Marnirni-apinthi Building, Lot Fourteen,